 8) Rare cases: nuclear accidents or radiation spills

 9) Dumping of excess waste in water bodies and other natural habitats

 10) Human wants VS Needs

-Some hard-hitting facts that exist today due to lack of proper waste management planning:
+Some hard-hitting facts that exist today due to lack of proper waste management consultant planning:

 1) The International Panel on Climate Change (IPCC) estimates that about 3 percent of global greenhouse gases (GHGs) in 2010 came from mismanagement of solid wastes, mostly landfills (municipal solid waste).